How to Leverage Technology to Respond to the 2023 State of the Union

 Once your constituents open your newsletter, you’ll need to capture their attention.
 Avoid common digital newsletter pitfalls like lengthy text blocks and confusing layouts.
 Instead, keep these key points in mind:

-- Mobile opens — They account for over 50% of all opens, and the rate soars higher among younger generations.
+- Mobile opens — They account for over 50 percent of all opens, and the rate soars higher among younger generations.
 Make sure your platform optimizes digital consumption.

 - Concise messages — A long-winded statement risks turning readers into skimmers.